Code-Institute-Submissions/how-do-you-do/FUTURE_FEATURES.md

 -   Create partial views for navigation, headers, footers....

--   Create components for form elements, avatars, testimonials ...
+-   Create components for form elements, buttons, avatars, testimonials ...

 ## Payments for the teachers